jdillard/structed_tutorial/editme.rst

 at the front of the paragraph.
 Try creating a new level-3 heading below.

 Note that struct:ed will enforce a consistent document structure by automatically fixing heading levels.
-For example, if you insert a level-6 heading below a level-2 heading, it will be changed to a level-3 heading.
+For example, if you try to insert a level-6 heading below a level-2 heading, it will be changed to a level-3 heading.

 The other structural element is the **transition**, which divides the section.
 Enter four consecutive hyphens (``----``) at the start of a paragraph to insert